 Wander Yeşilada and Can Ada

 Yeşilada and Can Ada are where you can really see where the Cittaslow status of Eğirdir comes into play.

-A thin slither of land stretching into the lake, these former islands are now connected to the mainland by road.
+A thin slither of land stretching into the lake, these former small islands are now connected to the mainland by road.

 As you leave Eğirdir town centre to stroll the peninsula, Can Ada is a grassy recreation area where locals come to picnic and just take in the lakeland scenery.